pcrain/GungeonCraft/readme.md

 ### Features

-- 69 nice new items including
+- 73 new items including
-	+ 31 new guns
+	+ 35 new guns
 	+ 26 new passive items
 	+ 12 new active items
 - Lore for all new guns and items
 - A new boss!
-- Fixed co-op Turbo Mode
+- Vanilla bugfixes
 - You can pet Junior \o/
 - You can become the greatest janitor the Gungeon has ever seen O: